lgwapnitsky/qual-it_hugo_timacms/content/posts/2023/new_ideas.md

 draft: true
 author: "Larry G. Wapnitsky"
 authorLink: ""
-description: "I've had some ideas about what I want to write about here, maybe even turn some of it into videos.
+description: "I've had some ideas about what I want to write about here.
 What are my thoughts?"

 tags:
   - blog